Lingotek/filesystem-connector/README.md

 ## Getting Started ##

-Running `ltk` without a command will show all of the commands available: add, clean, config, delete, import, init, list, pull, push, request, and status
+Running `ltk` without any parameters will show all of the commands available: add, clean, config, delete, import, init, list, pull, push, request, and status

 Here is video that shows the basics...